Gymnastics (Bars, Rings, Beam, Floor, Vaults)

 • The Community Coach Liaison must be accessible to the Community Coach and students (at practices and competitions).
 The level of support will be commensurate with the expertise and qualifications of the Community Coach as determined by the Principal/Designate.

-• As a minimum the Community Coach Liaison will provide In-the-Area supervision for all practices, games, and competitions.
+• As a minimum the Community Coach Liaison will provide In-the-Area supervision for all practices and competitions.
+Direct Supervision is required if a Community Coach is under the age of 18.

-• When students are competing outside their school district (e.g., travel tournaments, regional/ provincial competitions) a Community Coach Liaison from the same school board must be accessible to the Community Coach.
+• a Community Coach Liaison from the same school board must be accessible to the Community Coach; and

-• Consult school board and local athletic association rules and regulations with regard to Coach, Community Coach, and Community Coach Liaison duties and adhere to the higher standard of care.
+• consult school board and local athletic association rules and regulations with regard to Coach, Community Coach, and Community Coach Liaison duties and adhere to the higher standard of care.

 • Responsibilities must be clearly outlined for additional Coaches and Volunteers who are monitoring the activity.